-Games are an engaging way to build the therapeutic relationship while assessing a child’s strengths and areas where there is room for growth.
+Games are an engaging way to build a therapeutic relationship while assessing a child’s strengths and areas where there is room for growth.
 Playing games as they were intended to be played can teach you a lot about a child’s functioning in multiple areas, and adding a therapeutic twist can make games highly adaptable to many clinical issues (ex. feelings, CBT, social skills, etc.).
 Below are some suggestions for how you can use games in your own practice.

 Purpose of Playing Games in Therapy: